 Look at how this man creates the mutton chops look after growing out his beard:

-Are Mutton Chops for me?
+Are Mutton Chops for Me?

 The truth is, it doesn’t matter whether it looks good or not, according to other people.
-Most guys have tried the regular mutton chops look at one time or another because it’s a rare beard style that gets attention.
+Most guys have tried the regular mutton chops look at one time or another because it’s a rare sideburn style that gets attention.

 You create a certain vibe with this look that other men admire because it’s so unique and fun to grow at the same time.
 Even John Lennon tried mutton chops at one point.